 This project-based course offers students the opportunity to integrate and apply skills and knowledge learned in previous courses to a constrained engineering design project.
 Students work individually and as part of a design team.
 Project design outcomes are presented orally and in formal written reports, as well as electronically on the internet.
 Elementary project management concepts are introduced.
 Ethical and legal issues that impact the practice of engineering are discussed.
 Credit will be granted for only one of ENGR 232 or ENGR 236 or ENGR 248.
-Prerequisites: ENGR 144 or 147 or CSCI 125; ENGR 211, 242; ENGR 237 or PHYS 221.
+Prerequisites: CSCI 161; ENGR 211, 242; ENGR 237 or PHYS 221.
 Three credits and three-hour lab.